-Birth of the National Union of Marina Ports
+Birth of the National Union of Marinas and Ports of Marina

-The Atlantic Seaports Association (APPA) and the Association of Seaports of Brittany (APPB) have announced their ambition to create a National Seaports Union (UNPP).
-The two regional entities, comprising 140 marinas, marinas, marinas and anchorage areas along the Atlantic and Channel coasts, wish to create the new structure during the first quarter of 2020.
-The decision was validated by their respective boards of directors.
+The Atlantic Marina Association (APPA) and the Association of Marina Ports of Brittany (APPB) have announced their ambition to create a National Union of Marina Ports (UNPP).
+The two regional entities, grouping together 140 marinas, marinas and moorings on the Atlantic and Channel coasts, wish to give birth to the new structure during the 1st quarter of 2020.
+The decision has been validated by their respective boards of directors.

-To influence national debates on boating, with all regions
+Influence national debates on boating with all regions

-The APPB and the APPA have been working together for several years.
-The associations are already members of the Confederation of Boating and Pleasure Boating and the Boating and Pleasure Committee, where they can defend their interests at the national level.
-Through UNPP, they wish to partner with other regions to support the sector's issues.
-"We are used to working together, for example for technical days, or to express common positions such as on financing the future of the SNSM.
-Together, the APPA and the APPB represent 40% of port capacity.
-The UPACA, with which we worked on the SNSM case, also represents 40%.
+The APPB and APPA have been working together for several years.
+The associations are already members of the Confédération du Nautisme et de la Plaisance and the Comité Nautisme et Plaisance, where they can defend their interests at the national level.
+Through the UNPP, they wish to join forces with the other regions to bring the sector's issues to the fore.
+"We are used to working together, for example for technical days, or to express common positions such as on the financing of the future of the SNSM.
+Together, the APPA and APPB represent 40% of port capacity.
+PAPU, with which we worked on the SNSM dossier, also represents 40%.
 We aspire to be more representative and to act in areas such as regulation, for example.
 The public authorities are already turning to us" illustrates Michaël Quernez, President of the APPB.

-The UNPP, a competitor of the French Federation of Marina Ports?
+The UNPP, competitor of the French Federation of Marinas ?

-While there is already a French Federation of Marinas (FFPP), we asked the manager about the positioning of the new association in relation to it.
-It should be recalled that APPA and APPB left the FFPP in 2004 and 2013 respectively.
+While there is already a French Federation of Marinas and Ports (FFPP), we questioned the manager on the positioning of the new association in relation to it.
+It should be remembered that the APPA and APPB left the FFPP in 2004 and 2013 respectively.
 "There is a situation of dissatisfaction with the FFPP.
-We have had long discussions in recent months to find the way to reach them.
-These have stumbled.
-We felt that this could not be summarized by a desire to leave it at that.
-We invite other regional unions to join us," says Michaël Quernez.
-The latter does not decide on the possible dual membership of the FFPP and UNPP.
-"It is up to the regional unions to make their decisions."
+We have had lengthy discussions over the last few months to find a way to join them.
+These have stalled.
+We felt that this could not be summed up by a willingness to leave it at that.
+We invite the other regional unions to join us," said Michaël Quernez.
+The latter does not decide on the possible double membership of the FFPP and the UNPP.
+"It is up to the regional unions to make their own decisions."

-The criticisms made of the FPPP are reflected in the joint communiqué of the APPA and the APPB and the objectives set for the new structure: "Their ambition (Editor's note: that of the APPA and the APPB) is to structure a forum for inter-regional and inter-port exchanges and to bring together a team of General Delegates from all the regional unions who wish to work in a transversal and agile manner.
-This decentralised coordination must be able to draw on regional experience and know-how, limiting structural or head office costs and directly meeting the expectations of all marinas."
+The criticisms made of the FPPP are reflected in the joint communiqué of APPA and APPB and the objectives set for the new structure: "Their ambition (Editor's note: that of APPA and APPB) is that of structuring a forum for inter-regional and inter-port exchanges and bringing together a team of General Delegates from all the regional unions who wish to work in a transversal and agile manner.
+This decentralised coordination must be able to draw on regional experience and know-how, limiting the costs of structure or headquarters and directly meeting the expectations of all the marinas"